 Trophy Point on July 4th

 I finally got to Trophy Point where I was amazed at the crowd.
 I sometimes went to concerts there with my father as a child, but I never remembered crowds like this.
-People stood literally shoulder to shoulder, friendly crowds happy to be there enjoying the view, the patriotic music, and being together.
+People stood literally shoulder to shoulder, friendly crowds happy to be there enjoying the view, patriotic music, and being together.
 There were old people, young people, blacks, whites, and Asians all come together to celebrate the 4th of July, America’s birthday, her Independence Day.
-In our nation more racially divided than I can ever remember it being in my lifetime, tonight wasn’t about our differences, but about our similarities.
+In our nation more racially divided than I can remember it being, tonight wasn’t about our differences, but about our similarities.
 It was about us all coming together to celebrate the 4th of July, America’s birthday, her Independence Day.

 I watched the sun set over the Hudson even more beautiful than I’d remembered.
 I listened to Yankee Doodle Dandy, She’s a Grand Old Flag, and other favorites sung by talented West Point Cadets.
 I heard the cheers of young cadets in their white dress uniforms near the stage in a section reserved just for them.